infoein/muon/README.md

 Muon is a powerful and lightweight open source PHP/JavaScript-based file manager for your web space released under the MIT license.

-Muon's home page and demo: [Muon on GitHub Pages](https://infoein.github.io/muon/)
+Home page and demo: [Muon on GitHub Pages](https://infoein.github.io/muon/)

 ## Features